What Is Agile Scrum?

+There are many differences between agile and scrum frameworks.
 A framework consists of the essential elements needed to support a structure.
 So, Scrum as an agile framework consists of minimum indispensable components (5 events, 3 roles and 3 artefacts).
 Scrum does not offer a fully comprehensive manual for every possible combination of project situation.
 Instead, Scrum offers a process that allows teams to adapt their approach to one that consistently works for the teams situation.

 Because Scrum is a lightweight framework offering only essentials, there is an expectation that a Scrum teams’ practices and approaches will enhance as the team learns what does and does not work during its lifetime of consistent delivery.

 Scrum is built on the three pillars of Transparency, Inspection and Adaptation